slowproj/slowdash/docs/QuickTour.md

 ---

 # Course Overview
-In this tour we will use SQLite for data backend which does not require server setup.
-All the files created during the tour are confined under a project directory, and can be removed completely and safely by just deleting the directory.
+This tour demonstrates how to use SlowDash with SQLite as the data backend, which requires no server setup.
+All files created during this tour are contained within a single project directory and can be completely removed by simply deleting that directory.

 ### Menu
-- Configuring a project, with describing the user data schema
+- Configure a project by defining the user data schema
-- Running Slow-Dash
+- Run Slow-Dash
-- Creating several plots on a Web-browser
+- Create interactive plots through the web interface
-- ~~Running user code on the server-side~~ (preparing)
+- ~~Execute user code on the server-side~~ (coming soon)
-- ~~Sending commands to the user code~~ (preparing)
+- ~~Send commands to user code~~ (coming soon)

-### First thing first
+### Getting Started
-To get started, prepare a place:
+First, create and navigate to a new project directory:
 ```console
 $ mkdir QuickTour
 $ cd QuickTour
 ```

-### Using Docker?
+### Docker Users
-The directory just created will be mapped into the container as a volume.
-You can work either inside the container (by `docker exec ...  /bin/bash`) or outside, but working outside should be easier in the beginning.
+If you're using Docker, the directory you just created will be mounted as a volume in the container.
+You can work either inside the container (using `docker exec ... /bin/bash`) or outside.
+In the beginning, we recommend working outside the container.

-# Test-Data Generation
+# Test Data Generation
-To generate test-data, we use the SlowPy Python library that comes with the SlowDash package.
-Write the code below and save it as `generate-testdata.py` at your project directory:
+We'll use the SlowPy Python library, included with the SlowDash package, to generate test data.
+Create a file named `generate-testdata.py` in your project directory with the following code:
 ```python
 import slowpy.control
 import slowpy.store